Pe Ell, Washington

 Pe Ell (/piːɛl/) is a town in Lewis County, Washington, United States.
 The population was 642 at the 2020 census.
+The rich agricultural and timber resources of the region attracted farmers, millworkers, and loggers.
+State Route 6 passes through the town and connects it to Chehalis in the east and Raymond in the west.

 Etymology

 The community was almost named Mauermanna, named after one of the first non-indigenous settlers in the area, Joe Mauermann, who objected to the honor.
 The name Pe Ell was chosen and there are several versions of the backstory of the moniker, none of which can be authenticated.

 The more accepted version is that the name comes from the attempts of the local Indians to pronounce the first name of an early French-Canadian settler, Pierre Charles, who was an ex-Hudson's Bay employee.
 The account has it that the Indians could not pronounce Pierre, and their attempts turned it into Pe Ell.
 Another rendition is that P and L were the first initials for Pierre Charles and his Indian wife.
 Two words were made from the initials: "Pe Ell".
 A differing, distinct account is that Charlie Pershell, a Frenchman, settled in the area and married an Indian woman.
 The Indians found it difficult to sound out the "sh" in Pershell so it became Pe Ell.
 A separate story mentions the railroad map designated the spot as PL, and that became the name.